Oil and gas rigs in the U.S. fell to the lowest level since April 2011 as price declines prompted energy producers to curb drilling.

 “There’s just no strength right now,” James Williams, president of WTRG Economics in London, Arkansas.
 “Oil prices have been wobbling around and gas prices have gotten weaker.
 We’re looking at more downward pressure on the rig counts unless prices recover.”

-Schlumberger Ltd. (SLB), the world’s largest oilfield-services provider, said in a statement today that it expects earnings per share to fall in the fourth quarter because of contractual delays and because “North America activity is weaker than anticipated on land.”
+Schlumberger Ltd. (SLB:US), the world’s largest oilfield-services provider, said in a statement today that it expects earnings per share to fall in the fourth quarter because of contractual delays and because “North America activity is weaker than anticipated on land.”

 Natural gas for January delivery fell 3.3 cents, or 1 percent, to settle at $3.314 per million British thermal units on the New York Mercantile Exchange.
 Prices are up 11 percent this year.